I am a high-energy person. But I haven’t always been that way. There have been times in my life when I was utterly exhausted.

 Wrong.
 Regular exercise will boost your energy more than almost anything else you can do.
 It stimulates your heart and oxygenates your blood.
 This directly increases your energy level.
 Besides, if you exercise, you will lose weight.
 Those excess pounds also consume energy!

-- Drink a gallon of water a day.
-This is another great energy replenisher.
-You will especially notice the difference if you switch from soda drinks to water.
+Water is great energy replenisher.
+You will especially notice the difference if you switch from soft drinks to water.
 It may take you a few days to notice the difference, but getting sugar out of your system and water into your system will definitely even-out your energy.

 I find that this also has a way of reducing my appetite.
 Sometime we think we’re hungry when we are really just thirsty.
 Drink 8 ounces of water an hour before a meal and notice how it curbs your hunger.
 More water will also increase your metabolism and keep flushing your body’s waste.